deejaygraham/deejaygraham.github.io/_posts/2023-03-27-testing-at-top-and-bottom-of-triangle.md

 ## Test triangle

 This is the testing triangle or testing pyramid, that may be familiar to many of you.
 It's a metaphor for the types and proportions of tests we would expect in a project.
-The also shows the degree of interconnectedness or integration - from the bottom where it is lowest to the top where it is highest.
+It shows the degree of interconnectedness or integration running from zero at the bottom where we do microtests to the top where the application is tested from the outside.

-Its shape shows we have a lot of very simple unit tests/microtests at the base, giving us wide coverage, slightly fewer integrated tests in the middle, and fewer still end to end application tests right at the top.
+Its shape is intended to show we will hae a lot of very simple unit tests/microtests at the base, giving us wide coverage, slightly fewer integrated tests in the middle, and fewer still end to end application tests right at the top.

-Tests at the bottom of the triangle give fast, precise feedback, those at the top test for acceptability of the application, broader in scope, slower, more complex.

 ## Microtests

+Tests at the bottom of the triangle give fast, precise feedback, are as isolated as possible and are there to guarantee that each thing works on it's own.

 Microtests are tests where we investigate and exercise behaviour of single functions, single classes or small groups of related classes where it makes sense to consider them as a group rather than introducing artificial barriers and seams.
 Importantly they stick to the
 Feathers definition of unit test, don't talk to any global variables, time, dates, databases, network, file system.

-## UI
+## End to End

-At the other end, the end to end tests, test that the whole application hangs together and is wired correctly.
+At the top, the tests take longer to write or change or debug, are more complex, slower, broader in scope and can fail for more reasons.
+These tests are there to make sure the application is wired together correctly.

 So, has a web server spun up, connecting to a database with config files in place and all that.
 This takes a lot of deployment effort to do and is relatively more expensive than microtesting just because of all of the things that need to be in place.
 For example, needing a database implies that the data needs to be kept up to date, is refreshed and restored correctly etc.

 ## Middle

 In my experience, where we end up in trouble is in this middle section.
 Integrated tests are the middle ground where the worst of all possible worlds exist.
 The integrated tests are the cursed places where we are testing that larger chunks of the application play nicely together.
+Here we find places where the database is faked but an API is real, or a database is real but an API is faked.
-They have not enough context of the full application but too much knowledge about the interals of the application and require more dependencies than unit tests, take longer to run than unit tests and are more prone to breakage caused by design changes in one part of the application having a knock on effect on another part.
-Thses changes may be entirely invisible to the outside of the application.
+There's not enough context of the full application but too much knowledge about the interals of the application and require more dependencies than unit tests, take longer to run than unit tests and are more prone to breakage caused by design changes in one part of the application having a knock on effect on another part.
+These changes may be entirely invisible to the outside of the application.
 So not guaranteeing the whole system works but requiring almost as much maintenance as those tests.
 For a longer rant about this, I recommend Joe Rainsberger's talk "Integration tests are a scam"